The Wild Swans (band): Second revival: The Wild Swans, Mark III (2009–2011)

-On 6 February 2010, The Wild Swans released a five-track live download (The Wild Swans Live at Static Gallery 2009) featuring the tracks "Archangels", "The Revolutionary Spirit", "Tangerine Temple", "Melting Blue Delicious" and "Bringing Home the Ashes".
+On 6 February 2010, the Wild Swans released a five-track live download (The Wild Swans Live at Static Gallery 2009) featuring the tracks "Archangels", "The Revolutionary Spirit", "Tangerine Temple", "Melting Blue Delicious" and "Bringing Home the Ashes".
 The release was briefly available online to help fund recording costs and was withdrawn from sale in March 2010.
-The latter three tracks feature guest guitarist Will Sergeant and marked the first recording of Will Sergeant and Les Pattinson playing together since 1997.
+The latter three tracks feature guest guitarist Will Sergeant and marked the first recording of Sergeant and Les Pattinson playing together since 1997.

-Recording of the new album, The Coldest Winter for a Hundred Years, finished on 10 September 2010; it was released early in 2011.
+Recording of the new album The Coldest Winter for a Hundred Years finished on 10 September 2010; it was released early in 2011.
 In February 2010, Paul Simpson said "For the first time ever I am happy with the results, the unmixed tracks are sounding so good its scary.
 It may be 20 odd years late but I think we have finally made the definitive Wild Swans masterpiece."
 The 13-track album featured 11 new songs alongside the A-sides of both 2009 singles ("Liquid Mercury" appearing in a noticeably different form from the original single mix.)
 The B-sides, which included the track after which the album is named, did not appear on the album.
 Joining the sextet as guest performers on a handful of the album's newer tracks were Will Sergeant and Candie Payne; Ged Quinn painted the album cover.

 Later that year, the band issued a 3-song EP of outtakes from the Coldest Winter sessions entitled Tracks in Snow.

-In June 2011, The Wild Swans embarked on a five-date UK tour.
+In June 2011, the Wild Swans embarked on a five-date UK tour.
 Producer Rich Turvey played keyboards and Stuart Mann joined the band on drums.
 Later that year, the band performed two successful shows in the Philippines, one concert in Cebu City on 30 September and the other at the SM Mall of Asia, Manila on 1 October.

 After 2011

 The Wild Swans have neither played live nor released any new material since 2011.
 In 2019, a posting on Paul Simpson's website announced that the Wild Swans were recording material (in November 2019) intended for release in 2020/21.
 The band line-up was indicated as being Simpson, Marty Willson-Piper, Ricky Maymi, Edgar Jones, Stuart Mann and Richard Turvey.

-Since that time, there have been no further specific updates about the recordings, or projected release dates, or the band's personnel.
-However, the front page of Simpson's website notes (as of early 2023) that "Paul is working on his long awaited book and also a new ‘Wild Swans’ album."
+Since that time, there have been no further specific updates about the recordings, or the band's personnel.
+However, the front page of Simpson's website has noted since 2021 that "Paul is working on his long awaited book and also a new ‘Wild Swans’ album."
+Most recently, the site notes that "the new ‘Wild Swans’ album will be released hopefully in early 2025".